salini/salini_cpp_test/README.md

 Because the communication is interprocess, it is possible to send this request from another program that the one generated in C++.
 For instance, a small python script has been written to emulate the booking client `python/main_client.py`

-it isnecessary to install pyzmq to communicate with the server:
+it is necessary to install pyzmq to communicate with the server:
 ```
 pip install pyzmq
 ```

-and run it:
+Then one can run it:
 ```
 python main_client.py
 ```